-Six-time Stanley Cup champion, politician, lawyer and best-selling author.
-These are only a few of the accomplishments you’ll find on Ken Dryden’s resume.
-Despite only playing for eight NHL seasons, the former Montreal Canadiens goalie left a major mark on the city of Montreal, and the entire nation for that matter.
-His large stature, target mask and signature stance intimidated other players.
-And, off the ice, Dryden was an intellectual force to be reckoned with.
-Here’s why we will likely never see another player like him again.
+The impact of Ken Dryden’s incredible legacy and body of work has been felt off the ice just as much as on it.
+Six-time Stanley Cup champion, Canadian, politician, lawyer, businessman, best-selling author, and philanthropist are only a few of the accomplishments you’ll find on Ken Dryden’s resume.
+Despite playing in the NHL for just eight seasons, the former Montreal Canadiens goaltender left an indelible mark on the city of Montreal and all of Canada.
+And we’ll likely never see another player like him again.

 More Than Just Beginner’s Luck

 In the spring of 1971, Dryden was called up by the Canadiens for the first time from their farm club.
 He appeared in six regular-season games and helped the team put together a six-game win streak.
 In the playoffs, then head coach Al McNeil made the bold call to start his rookie netminder against the Bruins in the opening round, a team that had set several NHL records that year and boasted a roster that included the likes of Phil Esposito and Bobby Orr.
 The decision paid off mightily as Dryden went on to star in the series and allowed Montreal to pull off an upset for the ages in seven games.
 Esposito, who scored 76 goals in 78 games in the regular season, was limited to just three goals in the series.

 The Canadiens went on to beat the Minnesota North Stars and Chicago Blackhawks to win the Stanley Cup and Dryden was awarded the Conn Smythe Trophy as the playoffs’ top performer.